saifaustcse/SDLC-Methodologies/README.md

     Pros:

         * Each stage are clearly defined
-        * Process and results are well documented.
+        * Process and results are well documented
-        * Simple and easy to understand and use.
+        * Simple and easy to understand and use
-        * Easy to manage due to the rigidity of the model.
+        * Easy to manage due to the rigidity of the model

     Cons:

-        * Cannot accommodate changing requirements.
+        * Cannot accommodate changing requirements
         * Requirement change at the later stages would lead to cost higher as the changes would be required in all the phases
-        * No working software module is produced until late during the life cycle.
+        * No working software module is produced until late during the life cycle
         * The progress of the stage is hard to measure while it is still in the development
-        * Not suitable for the projects where requirements are at a moderate to high risk of changing.
+        * Not suitable for the projects where requirements are at a moderate to high risk of changing

     **[⬆ Back to Top](#table-of-contents)**